danielfett/draft-dpop/main.md

    [[ To be removed from the final specification ]]

+  -03

+  * Add an access token hash (`ath`) claim to the DPoP proof when used in conjunction with the presentation of an access token for protected resource access

   -02

    * Lots of editorial updates and additions including expanding on the objectives,